bhowiebkr/spindle-tramming-tool/README.md

 Suggest using virtualenv (include sitepackages aswell for being able to import linuxcnc package)

 Launch linuxcnc, launch the tool.
 The tool talks to linuxcnc remotly and runs standalone.

+Launch the tool by running the shell script after making it executable (cmod +x the shell script)